Family infighting – Is the loudest Voice Necessarily the Best Voice

 • Finally, you need to sincerely express your intention to fix the misstep and prevent it from happening again.

-Remember this occurs after there has been some infighting and accusations have been thrown around, maybe even some yelling has occurred.
-Usually, this infighting occurs once the key person who arranged and managed the family partnership has become mentally or physically impaired or has passed away and the new leader has not been chosen or is a weak leader.
+Remember, this occurs after there has been some infighting.
+Accusations have been thrown around, maybe even some yelling has occurred.
+Infighting often arises when the key person managing the family partnership becomes incapacitated or passes away.
+The new leader has not been chosen or is a weak leader.

-That is why rules of the road need to be drafted and agreed to (in writing) before any generational shifts occur.
-Ponder this:
+That is why the rules of the road must be written and agreed upon before any generational shifts occur.
+Consider this:

 When your parents started investing, they had three kids, and it was simple to split things up in three ways.
 Then each of those kids had three kids.
-Now, there are twelve beneficiaries of the partnership, and everyone wants a seat at the table.
+Now, the partnership has twelve beneficiaries, and everyone wants a seat at the table.
 As you can imagine, that turns into a mess.

-Key to a successful organization is a written set of rules and training.
-Whoever this key person is will be more successful if they have a finance, real estate, and people management background to manage this successfully.
+The key to a successful organization is a written set of rules and training.
+The key person will be more successful with a background in finance, real estate, and people management.

-They will also need to develop a reporting process that makes all decisions transparent to the other members of the group.
+They must also create a transparent reporting process for all group members to understand decisions.
 Any buy-sell decisions would typically be voted on by the group as a whole, and a majority of the members would need to vote in favor.

 Once everybody understands the rules, the next step is to train everybody on how property decisions can be made.
 This starts with technical knowledge like financial and legal analysis, followed by building structure and lease analysis.
 Once everybody has a baseline knowledge, decisions will be easier to make.